Who We Are

 During the fall of 1988, Kutztown University's Women's Consortium, headed by Dr. Constance P. Dent, proposed that the American Council on Education's (ACE) recommendations could be met in part by the establishment of a Women's Center.
 The Center opened for the 1989-1990 academic year with Dr. Sandra McSwain as its first director.
 She was succeeded in 1991 by Dr. Ann T. Gundry, who formed the Women's Center Advisory Board the following year and added a full-time coordinator, Grace Hill, in 1999.
 Grace graduated from KU with a B.A. in Professional Writing and was one of the first students to graduate with a minor in Women's Studies.
 She earned her M.A. in Counseling in 1999, and was hired as the full-time Coordinator of the Center.
 Grace served as the Associate Director of the Women's Center (2008-2011) and Director (2011-2015).

-In March of 2016, Christine Price became the Director of the Women's Center and the GLBTQ Resource Center.
+In March of 2016, Christine Price became the Director of the Women's Center and the LGBTQ+ Resource Center (formerly the GLBTQ Resource Center).
 Christine has worked at KU since 2002, previously in the role as Assistant Director for Programming and Leadership Development within Housing and Residence Life.

 2019 marked the KU Women's Center 30th anniversary.

 The Women's Center at Kutztown University is a safe space for all members of the campus community.
 The Center is located in Boxwood House.
-We are open Mondays through Fridays from 8:00 a.m. - 6:00 p.m.
+We are open Monday-Friday from 8am-5pm.

 What We Do